UlricusR/iOS-EasyFPU/docs/manual.en.md

 ## Export to Apple Health

+EasyFPU can export fast and regular carbs, the extended carbs calculated from fat-protein-units, as well as calories to Apple Health.
+This is a useful feature if other apps, e.g., dietary management apps, require these data.
+It's especially useful for Loopers, who control their insulin pumps using the [Loop App](https://loopkit.github.io/loopdocs/){:target="_blank"}.

+### Data Export

 ![The preview of carbs exported to Apple Health](assets/images/09_HealthExport.png){style="width:100px", align=left }

 By tapping the Export button (the rectangle with the upward pointing arrow) you can export the calculated carbs as well as the total meal calories to Apple Health.